Dhruv245/ChainChirp/README.md

 ## 🤝 Contribution Guidelines

-We welcome contributions to make Chirping better! 🎉 To contribute:
+We welcome contributions to make ChainChirp better! 🎉 To contribute:
 1. Fork the repository.
 2. Create a new branch.
 3. Make your changes and commit them.